stakater/StakaterPlatform/README.md

 - Replace all secrets with sealed-secrets.
 [Stakater Workshop - Sealed Secrets](https://playbook.stakater.com/content/workshop/sealed-secrets/introduction.html) In coming updates for StakaterPlatform this will be followed by default
 - Change default usernames and passwords for all tools (`variables.config`)
 - Add your own SSH keys for flux
-- Use Identity Providers (e.g. Google, Active Directory etc.) and configure keyCloak to use that
+- Use Identity Providers (e.g. Google, Active Directory etc.) and configure keyCloak to use that.
+[KeyCloak with Identity Providers](https://playbook.stakater.com/content/processes/security/keycloak.html#keycloak-with-identity-providers)
 - Use keycloak for SSO over all exposed applications
 - Enable mTLS between microservices to prevent unauthorized connections between pods
 - Only allow restricted access to users other than the administrator for dashboard